Pantheon is available in six serialized volumes or one large omnibus edition

 It also explains how Zeus (former great god of the heavens and law) met the god who supplanted him (a.k.a.
 Yahweh/Jehovah/ Allah).

-Their agreement will allow Zeus and the other former Olympians to reclaim their divine powers on earth.
+Their agreement will allow Zeus and the other former Olympians to reclaim their divine powers.

 Buy: Volume I (containing part one of six, 135 pages)